Bobris/BTDB/Doc/Relations.md

 When you Insert, RemoveById or insert item using Upsert during enumerating relation an exception will be thrown.
 It is still possible to modify by Update (or Upsert for existing items) see `CheckModificationDuringEnumerate` in [ObjectDbTableTest](../BTDBTest/ObjectDbTableTest.cs) for details.
-Modification of secondary indexes during enumerating by secondary indexes are not detected in this moment.
+Modification of secondary indexes during enumerating by secondary indexes are not detected at this moment.

 ## OnCreate